Guys, I finally came through– I’m sharing how to style curly hair. Well, my curly hair, specifically.

 Sleeping with Curly Hair

 I’m a nighttime showerer (I don’t like going to bed feeling dirty), so I usually do my hair before bed.
 I’ll sleep with my hair sprawled out on my pillow– kind of like the pic above.
 Sometimes I’ll go to bed with my hair, sans product, in a bun on top of my head, rewet my hair in the morning, and style it.
 But I prefer to knock it all out before going to bed.
+I don’t use a special pillow or pillowcase.

 This is how my hair looked after I slept on it before going into the hospital to birth Emmett.